Allocating Resources to Containers

 1024 CPU share can each use 40% of the available CPU, while the container with

 512 CPU share is limited to 20%.
 This scenario is only applicable for hosts operating under conditions where CPU resources are scarce.
-For an idle system running multiple containers, a single container with a small CPU share are able to utilize 100% of the unused CPU capacity.
+For an idle system running multiple containers, a single container with a small CPU share is able to utilize 100% of the unused CPU capacity.

 docker run -ti --cpu-period=50000 --cpu-quota=10000 ubuntu:14.04 /bin/bash